-Parts of the East Midlands are among the driest areas of England and Wales (Figure 2) with annual totals in places less than 600 mms on average.
-In a typical year, the East Midlands receives enough rain to cover its entire area to a depth of about 670 mms.
+Parts of the West Midlands are among the driest areas of England and Wales (Figure 2) with annual totals in the Vale of Evesham less than 650 mms on average.
+In a typical year, the West Midlands receives enough rain to cover its entire area to a depth of around 750 mms.
 Some of this rainfall is taken up by trees, crops and other growing plants, and some evaporates.
-The balance is known as effective rainfall, and is equivalent to about 2000 litres each day for every person who lives in the region.
+The balance is known as effective rainfall, and is equivalent to about 2,000 litres each day for every person who lives in the region.
 Effective rainfall is unevenly spread through the year, with much of it occurring during the winter months.
 We can't use it all, because we want to leave enough water in our rivers and streams to protect the aquatic ecology and allow us to enjoy our landscape.
 In a dry year, our use of water can lead to problems.
 Since every drop that humans take for public supply, industry and agriculture comes from our natural environment, we need to plan and manage our use of water to make sure that we have enough for our needs, while protecting plants and animals from damage.